Podendo/embedded-lectures/rtos.md

 reversed order.
 With a  _preemptive-priority-based_ scheduler, each  task has  a priority, and the highests priority task runs first.
-If a  task with  a priority higher that the current task becomes ready to run, the kernel immediately  saves the current task`s context in its Task-Control-Block and switches to the higher- priority task.
+If a  task with  a priority higher that the current task becomes ready to run, the kernel immediately  saves the current task's context in its Task-Control-Block and switches to the higher- priority task.
-	Although task are asigned a priority when they are created, a task`s pri ority can be changed dynamically using kernel-provided syscalls.
+	Although task are asigned a priority when they are created, a task's pri ority can be changed dynamically using kernel-provided syscalls.
 The ability  to change task priority dynamically allows an embedded applications the flexibility to adjust to external events as they occur, creating a 'true' real-time system.

 #### _Round-Robin Scheduling_

-Round-Robin scheduling  provides each task an equal share of the CPU`s execution time.
+Round-Robin scheduling  provides each task an equal share of the CPU's execution time.
 Pure round-robin scheduling cannot satisfy real-time systems  requirements because in real-time os`es, tasks perform work of varying degrees of importance.
 Instead, preemptive, priority-based scheduling can be augmented with round-robin